toji/NoRecruiterSoliciting/README.md

 # No Recruiter Soliciting

 The presence of this repository in my GitHub profile indicates that I do not wish to be contacted with solicitations for job opportunities at this time.
 I am happy with my current position and do not intend to leave it in the foreseeable future.
-If you contact because you felt my GitHub profile made me a perfect fit for your opportunity I will know that you are either:
+If you contact me because you felt my GitHub profile is a perfect fit for your opportunity I will know that you are either:

  * Lying, and have not looked though my repositories at all.
  * Lazy, and did not look through my repositories very thoroughly.